lanlankai/Streamline-Segment-Analysis/README.md

 # Streamline Segment Analysis
 A fortran code to realize the streamline segment analysis.
 Please cite the following papers if you use these codes in your research.
+This is a two-dimensional version.
+For three-dimensional version, please contact L.P.
+Wang and CC your email to Y.X.
+Huang lipo.wang@sjtu.edu.cn, yongxianghuang@gmail.com